Bobagi/dumb-docker/README.md

 ## Environment Variables
 - `FRONTEND_PORT` – host port to expose the frontend.
 Defaults to `3000`.
 - `BACKEND_PORT` – host port to expose the backend API.
 Defaults to `8000`.
+- `BACKEND_URL` – address of the backend API when running the frontend outside Docker Compose.

 Create a `.env` file in the project root to override these ports: